INJURED ON PROPERTY ACCIDENT WHILE WORKING – CAN WORKER SUE PROPERTY OWNER IN ADDITION TO GETTING WORKERS COMPENSATION?

 Another exception in the workers compensation law is when the employer or a co-employee is grossly negligent.
-This situation rises very rarely and requires the employer or co-employee to commit an intentional act that could injure another worker, and show almost no regard to the worker’s safety.
-Our lawyers are currently working on a case like this where a worker was driving an ATV on the job with another worker as a passenger, and the driver drove very recklessly resulting in the ATV rolling over and injuring our client.
+This situation rises very rarely.
+It requires the employer or co-employee to commit an intentional act that could injure another worker, and show almost no regard to the worker’s safety.
+Our lawyers are currently working on a case like this where a worker was driving an ATV on the job with another worker as a passenger.
+In that case, the driver drove very recklessly resulting in the ATV rolling over and injuring our client.

 If you have been injured at work and think you may have a claim against a third party in addition to workers compensation, please call us and speak with a lawyer for a free consultation.
-An experienced attorney will discuss your case and explain your rights to you.
+An experienced personal injury attorney will discuss your case and explain your rights to you.
 Workers compensation alone will not fully compensate you.
 It does not even pay 100% of wage loss.
 If our lawyers can take your case, we will make sure you are fully compensated.